 Green Collard Wrap/One Green Planet

-If you’re already practicing a plant-based lifestyle, then you’re most likely eating these veggies on a daily basis.
+If you’re already practicing a plant-based lifestyle, then you’re most likely eating these veggies daily.
 Plus, when it comes to destressing, green leafy veggies can lend a hand.
 They are “rich in folate, which helps your body manufacture neurotransmitters (like serotonin and dopamine) that help regulate mood.”
 Plus, they are super easy to integrate into your daily menu.
 Some of the most popular green leafy veggies are kale — such as this Kale and Wild Rice Salad — spinach — such as this Roasted Squash with Mushroom and Spinach Risotto — and collard greens — such as this simple Green Collard Wrap — to name just a few!

 Dark Chocolate Avocado Truffles/One Green Planet